Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/binding-types.md

 # Binding types

+Bindings have a **type** which can be **simple** or **composite**.

-The simplest type of binding is where a single control maps directly to the action.
+A simple binding is where a single control maps directly to an action.
 For example, a gamepad stick to a "move" action, or a gamepad button to a "jump" action.

-Other types of bindings are possible, which are referred to as composite bindings.
-These types allow you to construct a composite binding from multiple simple bindings.
+Composite bindings allow you to construct a binding from multiple simple bindings.

+When you [add a binding](add-duplicate-delete-binding.md) you must select the appropriate binding type for your action.

-Some examples of this are:
+Some examples of composite bindings are:

-- You can create a positive/negative composite binding so that two separate controls form an axis, where one control represents the positive direction of the axis, and the other represents the negative.
-For example, to make the left and right triggers of a gamepad control a single axis used to accelerate and decelerate a vehicle.

-- You can create a four-way composite binding to map four keyboard keys to an action whose [control type](control-types.md) is a 2D vector, so that each of the keys maps to up, down, left, and right respectively.
+- A **four-way** composite binding, where four keyboard keys map to an action whose [control type](control-types.md) is a 2D vector, so that each of the keys maps to up, down, left, and right respectively.
+In this scenario, the four key bindings are simple bindings grouped together into into the composite four-way binding.

+- You can create a **modifier** composite binding, where one control represents the main binding, and a second control represents a "modifier key" to alter the effect of the main binding - such as colding down the control key on a keyboard before also pressing a letter key.
+In this scenario, the two separate key bindings are simple bindings grouped together into the composite modifier binding.

-- You can create a modifier composite binding ...
+For a full list of composite binding types, see [Composite bindings](composite-bindings.md).